manuelseeger/nd-machine-learning/capstone/proposal.md

 #### Initial Data Analysis
 In a first step, the dataset will be viewed for quality.
 Descriptive statistics on the data features will be collected, columns checked for missing values, normality, and skew.
 Data will be cleaned and transformations applied where necessary.

+#### Benchmark model

+After data has been cleaned for quality shortcomings, the benchmark kNN classifier will be applied to the data.
+The performance metric of the benchmark classifier will be the baseline for the solution model to improve on.

 #### Exploratory data analysis
 In this section, the data will be reviewed for fitness for the prediction task, mainly using visualization.
 The features will be tested for correlation and how well they appear to match assumptions based on industry knowledge.

 Features will be semantically grouped where applicable.
 Apparent important of the features for the predicion task will be discussed.
 Features unlikely to contribute to the predictive power of a model will be removed.

-#### Benchmark model

-Based on the results of EDA, a simple benchmark model will be build on the MonthInService feature.

-Simple benchmark model to be build: Churn if MonthsInService greater than 1 year minus notice period (from EDA).

 #### Data preprocessing